 This can really change the pitch of your strings in some incredible ways very quickly.

-The guitar neck is another part that does some heavy lifting and is home to other important parts.
-This is where you will find that there are many different size necks and profiles!
+The guitar neck is another part that does some heavy lifting.
+This is where you will find that there are many sizes of necks and profiles!

 The neck is normally made of wood and connects to the body of the guitar with either bolts or glue and joints.